Summer Academic English and Advanced Study Methods Course

 Applications to the Academic English and Advanced Study Methods summer course that are submitted between October 1 and October 31 will receive a fee reduction worth ten percent of tuition towards the cost of the chosen summer course.
 This fee reduction applies to early applicants of all nationalities.
 Read more about the Early Application Fee Reduction here.

 The Academic English and Advanced Study Methods course has a maximum enrollment of twenty students and all applications are subject to approval by the Centre for Buddhist Studies.

 Candidates who have completed higher secondary school (10+2) are eligible to apply for the program and should visit the admissions section of this website before applying.
 Applicants whose previous education was not in English in an English speaking country should submit documentation establishing their English language proficiency, with a TOEFL score of at least 500, a TOEFL iBT score of at least 60, or an IELTS overall score of at least 5.0 with no band score lower than 4.5.

 An official English test is required for application.
-Applicants who do not have any documentation to show proof of English language proficiency may take an English language proficiency exam at the RYI office.
-Check the dates for the exam here.
+Local applicants who do not have any documentation to show proof of English language proficiency may take an English language proficiency exam at the RYI office.
+Check the date for the exam here.